tchak/coldwired/README.md

 ## Why?

-At work we have a 6 years old reasonably big rails app.
+At work we have a six-year-old reasonably big rails app.
 It powers quite a successful service while being run by a small team.
 It's an old school, server rendered rails app.
 The team is not interested at all in migrating to a JavaScript framework.
 But we do have some pieces of the app that requires dynamic components.
 Recently we introduced [hotwired/turbo](https://hotwired.dev) into our code base and it is quite a success.
-The team likes a lot the minimal JavaScript API surface.
+The team likes the minimal JavaScript API surface a lot.
 But turbo has problems.
 Those problems are very similar to the ones solved by [@remix-run/router](https://www.npmjs.com/package/@remix-run/router).
 The main one is coordinating multiple submitting forms on one page without full reloads.

 ## How?